antcc/tfg/README.md

 This repository contains the source code of my bachelor's thesis in Computer Science and Mathematics at the University of Granada, which is licensed under a [CC BY-SA-4.0](http://creativecommons.org/licenses/by-sa/4.0/) license.

 The compiled pdf version of the thesis is available [here](https://github.com/antcc/tfg/releases/download/v1.0/thesis.pdf).
 It can also be generated using `latexmk -pdf thesis` inside the `src` directory (requires `lualatex`).
+The template used is a slightly modified version of [scientific-thesis-template](https://github.com/latextemplates/scientific-thesis-template).

 ## Computer Science: Fuzzy systems for Big Data computing